 Whatever way you choose to get the job done, just do it.
 It’s worth every last minute you’ll spend.

-Because once all the creepy exo skeletons are thrown away, you’re only minutes from THE BEST HUMMUS EVER.
+Because once all the creepy exo skeletons are thrown away, you’re only minutes from THE BEST SMOOTH AND CREAMY HUMMUS EVER.

 No joke, guys.
 I cannot express to you how creamy, smooth, lovely, dreamy, and utterly divine this stuff is.
 It’s rich and luxurious with the perfect balance of lemon and garlic.